 Exercise your eyes

 Your eyes can suffer from fatigue whilst driving in the dark.
-To help minimize the effects of tired eyes, scan your field of vision rather than focusing solely on the road immediately ahead of you.
+To help minimise the effects of tired eyes, scan your field of vision rather than focusing solely on the road immediately ahead of you.

 Properly aim and maintain your front lights